AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: RTrim
-Get text String with and trailing spaces removed.
+Get a text String with any trailing spaces removed.

 No additional remarks available
 #### Signature